XVFI: eXtreme Video Frame Interpolation: Proposed X4K1000FPS Dataset

 Although numerous methods for VFI have been both trained and evaluated over the diverse benchmark datasets, such as Adobe240fps \cite{su2017deep}, DAVIS \cite{perazzi2016benchmark}, UCF101 \cite{soomro2012ucf101}, Middlebury \cite{baker2011database} and Vimeo90K \cite{xue2019video}, none of the datasets contains rich amounts of 4K videos with HFR.
 These limits the study of elaborate VFI methods required for VFI applications for targeting very high resolution videos.

-To tackle the challenging extreme VFI task, we provide a rich set of 4K@1000fps video that we photographed using a Phantom Flex4K\texttrademark\ camera by setting the 4K spatial resolution of 4096$\times$2160 at 1,000 fps, producing 175 video clips of different scenes, each with 5,000 frames by shooting for 5 seconds.
-As shown in Fig. \ref{fig:teaser}, our dataset provides a wide range of object motions and various camera motion types at different speeds in diverse locations.
+To tackle the challenging extreme VFI task, we provide a rich set of 4K@1000fps video that we photographed using a Phantom Flex4K\texttrademark\ camera with the 4K spatial resolution of 4096$\times$2160 at 1,000 fps, producing 175 video scenes, each with 5,000 frames by shooting for 5 seconds.

 \hj{In order to select valuable data samples for VFI, we estimated bidirectional occlusion maps and optical flows of every 32 frames of the scenes using IRR-PWC \cite{hur2019iterative}.
 The occlusion map indicates part of the objects to be occluded in the next frames.
 The occlusion makes optical flow estimation and frame interpolation challenging \cite{wang2018occlusion, bao2019depth, hur2019iterative}.
 Thus, we manually selected 15 scenes as our testset, called X-TEST, by considering the degrees of occlusion, optical flow magnitudes and scene diversity.} Each scene for X-TEST simply contains one test sample that consists of two input frames in a temporal distance of 32 frames and approximately corresponds to 30 fps.
-The test evaluation is set to interpolate \hj{7} intermediate frames, which results in the consecutive frames of 240 fps. \hj{For the training dataset, called X-TRAIN, we first divide each of the 1000-fps 4K-resolution scenes into \jh{about 386K cropped clips} of the sizes of 768$\times$768 and the lengths of 65 consecutive frames with overlap allowed.
-Then, the top 10\% of non-overlapping samples (clips) in occlusion amounts are selected for our X-TRAIN, resulting in 4,408 clips.}
+The test evaluation is set to interpolate \hj{7} intermediate frames, which results in the consecutive frames of 240 fps. \hj{For the training dataset, called X-TRAIN, we cropped and selected 4,408 clips of 768$\times$768-sized and the lengths of 65 consecutive frames by considering the amounts of occlusion.} More details are described in \textit{Supplementary Material}.

 \hj{Table \ref{dataset_statistics} compares the statistics of datasets: Vimeo90K \cite{xue2019video}, Adobe240fps \cite{su2017deep}, our X-TEST and X-TRAIN.
 We estimated the occlusion range in [0,255] and optical flow magnitudes \cite{hur2019iterative} between input pairs and calculated their percentiles for each dataset.
 As shown in Table \ref{dataset_statistics}, our datasets contain comparable occlusion but significantly larger motion, compared to the previous VFI datasets.}